Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 5. Once your application is created, you will see it in Okta.
 From your Okta organization select **Applications** from the menu.
 You will see your application that was created in the Dev Portal, and its corresponding Client ID.

-## How to make successful request using DCR
+## How to make successful request

 In previous steps we obtained the **Client ID** and **Client Secret**.
-To authorize request we need to properly attach them in header of that request.
-We can do it using API Client like Insomnia.
+To authorize the request we need to properly attach this client secret pair in the header.
+Using Insomnia it would look like this.

 ![Insomnia DCR usage example](/assets/images/docs/konnect/dev-portal/insomnia_dcr_example.png)

-We can also do it via command line
+We can also do it using command line

 ```sh
 curl <address_to_your_running_runtime_instance>/<route_you_registed> -H "Authorization: Basic <client_id>:<client_secret>"